 Products on the following Exchanges will be impacted:

 - Dubai Mercantile Exchange Energy (DME) (CME Group has a strategic partnership with this Exchange)

-The following table will show the new trading hours for the markets impacted as of September 21, 2015.
+The following table will show the most up-to-date currency trading hours for the markets.

 As an added note, the CME Group changed the trading hours for the Grain markets as well a few months ago.
 The new trading hours will be:

 20:00ET open to 08:45ET – Suspend trade and resume at 09:30 ET to 14:20ET close.

 For short timeframe traders you will need to be aware of these changes so you don’t accidentally carry a position over into the overnight session and be required to use full margin to trade with.